papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 ### View tasks and logs

-To view the last 10 tasks that were executed for the deployment, execute the following -
+ - To view the last 10 (example) tasks that were executed for the deployment, execute the following -

 >`bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc tasks --recent=10`